Scope of the Census of Fatal Occupational Injuries (CFOI)

 Former workers sometimes will return to their place of work.
 Given the circumstances, that former worker may be included in CFOI.

-If the decedent committed suicide at his or her former place of employment, he/she is included in CFOI since the site of the incident is taken to mean that the suicide had some relationship to work.
+If the decedent committed suicide at his or her former place of employment, he/she may be included in CFOI.
 If the decedent was back on site for a work-related function when the fatal incident occurred, that would also be included in CFOI.
 If the decedent was back on site for a nonwork-related function when the fatal incident occurred, that would not be included in CFOI.

 Homicides occurring to off-duty police officers are generally included in CFOI provided there is some work-related component to the homicide.
 Other fatal injuries to off-duty police are included in CFOI if they are performing a police-related function, such as directing traffic at the scene of an accident or intervening in a public safety situation in their capacity as a police officer.